Stilnovo Periscopio Floor Lamp – 1973 Catalogue Picture

 Danilo Aroldi

-Together with his brother Corrado he founded the studio Danilo e Corrado Aroldi – Architettura e Industrial Design in the early 1960s.

-For Stilnovo the studio designed also the Spicchio lamp series.
+In the early 1960s, together with his brother Corrado Aroldi, he founded the studio Danilo e Corrado Aroldi – Architettura e Industrial Design.
+For Stilnovo, the studio designed several lighting projects, including the Spicchio lamp series.
 They also designed lamps for Luci.

-Their designs are now included in the permanent collections of the MoMA in New York and the Triennale di Milano, or selected for the Compasso d’Oro.
+Their designs have been included in the permanent collections of the Museum of Modern Art (MoMA) in New York and the Triennale di Milano, and several of their works were selected for the Compasso d’Oro.

 Corrado Aroldi

-Corrado Aroldi was born in 1936.
-He is the younger brother of Danilo.
-He works in Milan in architecture and industrial design.
-His works were selected for the Compasso d’Oro in 1979 and 1991.
+Corrado Aroldi was born in 1936 and is the younger brother of Danilo Aroldi.
+He works in Milan in the fields of architecture and industrial design.

 Stilnovo

-Founded in Milan in 1946 by Bruno Gatta, Stilnovo was one of the most important lighting company’s of Italy in the post World War II industry.
+Founded in Milan in 1946 by Bruno Gatta, Stilnovo became one of the most important Italian lighting companies of the post–World War II period.
+From the very beginning, the company stood out as a symbol of modern lighting design and soon became synonymous with the idea of Made in Italy.

-Stilnovo worked with a large number of leading designers, including Gaetano Sciolari, Joe Colombo, Gae Aulenti, Alberto Fraser, Ettore Sottsass, Danilo & Corrado Aroldi, Cini Boeri, Jonathan De Pas, Donato D’Urbino, Paolo Lomazzi, Antonio Macchi Cassia, Roberto Beretta and so on.
-The company ended business in 1988.
+Over the decades, Stilnovo collaborated with a remarkable number of influential designers, including Gaetano Sciolari, Joe Colombo, Gae Aulenti, Alberto Fraser, Valentino Benati, Vittorio Introini, Ettore Sottsass, Danilo & Corrado Aroldi, Giorgio Longoni, Marcello Pietrantoni, Roberto Lucci, Cini Boeri, Jonathan De Pas, Donato D’Urbino, Piero Castellini, Carlo Villigiardi, Peter De Bruyne, Angelo Mangiarotti, Marcello Cuneo, Valentino Benati, Gianluigi Gorgoni, Paolo Lomazzi, Antonio Macchi Cassia, and Roberto Beretta, among others.
+Together, they produced a body of work that remains highly regarded for its technical innovation, formal clarity, and expressive use of materials.

-All Stilnovo lamps are marked with the Stilnovo name; many early pieces also include the original sticker “Stilnovo Milan”.
+All original Stilnovo lamps are marked with the Stilnovo name; many early pieces also include the original sticker “Stilnovo Milan ”.

 Many thanks to Christophe from STAT in Aalst, Belgium for lending the lamp.